Classes & Tours

 Our family-centered educational classes include:

-A certified lactation leads this free, weekly breastfeeding mothers’ group.
-Mothers come together to share information, and provide support and encouragement to each other.
+A certified lactation consultant leads this free, weekly breastfeeding mothers’ group.
+Mothers come together to share information, provide support, and encourage each other.
 The lactation consultant guides the discussion and lends her expertise as needed.

 Bringing baby home